Nexus Barbershop – People of Timely

 It’s a long story, but I’ll keep it short.
 When my wife and I were living in Brisbane, we used to attend a church called Nexus – where we also got married.
 ‘Nexus’ means ‘point of connection’, and this really resonated with my wife and I. So for my own barbershop, I wanted it to be a point of connection for the whole community.
 A place to come and talk about your issues, or your success.
 As men we tend to bottle up a lot of our issues, so we want to create a place where someone can come and talk, and be listened to.
 We kind of act like counselors really.

-That’s super interesting.
-It sounds like community means a lot to you, is that something that you try instill here at the shop?
+Is community something that you try to instill here at the shop?

 Yeah definitely.
 We involve the business in the community wherever we can.
 We help support a basketball team in the YMCA competition, sponsored prizes for a beard competition, and help out other local businesses.

-That’s awesome!
-So what’s is your best pieces of advice for those who are thinking of starting a business?
+What’s your advice for those starting a business?